Sentdex/TD3/README.md

 **Forked TD3 benchmarking with a few files added:**

 These files are modified to work with the Isaac Sim env for the Bittle robot.
+More info on all of this can be found on the videos that cover my attempts here:
+1. Can we simulate a real robot?: https://www.youtube.com/watch?v=phTnbmXM06g

 There are probably mistakes/errors/redundant/useless bits of code, I am just sharing where I am so far JIC anyone wishes to try their hand :P PRs welcome.